peytoncordero/DRI25/text-analysis.md

 Now we can calculate the **lexical density**, the number of unique words per total words.
 [Statistical studies](https://pdfs.semanticscholar.org/c2a8/56959d7f5880c98ccd4cfeb4b4f5b7133ec7.pdf) have shown that lexical density is a good metric to approximate lexical diversity—the range of vocabulary an author uses.
 This by no means suggests more or less sophistication.

 Gertrude Stein's "A rose is a rose is a rose is a rose" would be rendered meaningless otherwise.

-Or the book Jack Nicholson was writing in the Shining?
+Or the book Jack Nicholson was writing in _The Shining_?
 "All work and no play, makes Jack a dull boy," typed out into haunted eternity?
+It would be less scary if there was only one sentence...

 For our first pass at lexical density, we will simply divide the number of unique words by the total number of words: